 Once you choose your brass (starting price £4.50 in 2018), staff prepare it by securing a piece of black paper across the brass before explaining the techniques to follow to get the best result.
 It may seem simple, but there are ways to do it to achieve a professional finish and staff are happy to explain to all beginners, whatever their age.

 There are also skills to learn about how to remove mistakes so everyone can produce a 'masterpiece'.

 Wax crayons, graphite or chalk have been used in the past but the London Brass Rubbing Centre offers waxes in a choice of colors.

-Brass rubbing is very calming and on a really busy day, I enjoyed the peace of the environment, a lovely cup of tea and a slice of cake from the Cafe in the Crypt, and the opportunity to try such a traditional pastime.
+Brass rubbing is very calming and on a really busy day, it's nice to enjoy the peace of the environment along with a lovely cup of tea and a slice of cake from the Cafe in the Crypt, and the opportunity to try such a traditional pastime.

 About St Martin-in-the-Fields

 This landmark Anglican church in the heart of London was built between 1722 and 1726 based on a neoclassical design by James Gibbs.
 There has been a church on the site since the medieval period.
 The church hosts regular music performances and recitals and has been a concert venue for over 250 years.
 Handel and Mozart have both performed at the venue.
 There are free lunchtime performances on most days midweek.
 Refuel at the Cafe in the Crypt, an atmospheric spot beneath an 18th-century brick-vaulted ceiling.
 The shop sells a range of fair trade gifts, jewelry, and souvenirs.